 Sometimes, you might encounter issues during the factory reset process.
 Here are some common problems and their solutions:

-2. Device not responding after factory reset: Double-check your terminal software’s serial settings and the console cable connection.
-Ensure the device has fully rebooted after issuing the boot command.
+key within the first 5 seconds of the device booting up.
+If it still doesn’t work, try a different keyboard or terminal software. - Device not responding after factory reset: Double-check your terminal software’s serial settings and the console cable connection.
+Ensure the device has fully rebooted after issuing the

-3. Configuration not saved after factory reset: Verify that you’ve entered the write memory or copy running-config startup-config command after completing the initial setup.
+command. - Configuration not saved after factory reset: Verify that you’ve entered the

 Performing a factory reset on your Cisco ASA 5506 X is an essential skill for network administrators.
 It enables you to troubleshoot issues, clear sensitive data, and start with a clean slate when necessary.
 By following the steps outlined in this guide, you can confidently perform a factory reset and maintain your device’s optimal performance and security.